Random Forest Estimation of the Ordered Choice Model: Empirical Application

 \subsection{Marginal Effects}

-In what follows, the results for the marginal effects at mean and the mean marginal effects are presented for all considered datasets.
+In what follows, the results for the marginal effects at mean are presented for the considered NHIS dataset.
 Similarly as in the main text, the effects are computed for each outcome class of the dependent variable both for the \textit{Ordered Forest} as well as for the ordered logit.
-The estimations are done in \textsf{R} version 3.6.1 using the \textsf{orf} package (\cite{orf2019}) in version 0.1.2 for the \textit{Ordered Forest} and the \textsf{oglmx} package (\cite{Carroll2018}) in version 3.0.0.0 for the ordered logit.
+The estimations are done in \textsf{R} version 3.6.1 using the \textsf{orf} package \parencite{orf2019} in version 0.1.3 for the \textit{Ordered Forest} and the \textsf{oglmx} package \parencite{Carroll2018} in version 3.0.0.0 for the ordered logit.